Former Hurricane Kirk on path to impact Europe as massive post-tropical cyclone

-Parts of northwestern Europe are on alert for a significant storm system that has its origins in the tropical Atlantic.
+Parts of northwestern Europe are on alert for a significant storm system with origins in the tropical Atlantic.

 A post-tropical storm system is a cyclone that has lost its tropical characteristics but still maintains significant organization to produce heavy rainfall and strong winds.